 April showers bring May flowers

 which is very true from a vegetation point of view?
 However, another truth is that on rainy days, everything seems dull, gray and chilly, no matter what time of the year.
 Everyone seems to be moody.
 Especially, in spring, if you had not been on a winter vacation somewhere sunny, your vitamin D level is probably low.
 You, like many other people, have a carving for color and Sun at that time a year.
 When there is still snow on the ground and it rains, things become really nasty.
 Slippery sidewalks are not fun at all.
-This post gives you some easy to follow tricks to up your mood in April rains as well as the mood of people who see you.
+Nevertheless, motivate yourself to dress your best everyday.

 Having fun with neutral outfits and a pop of color